A trend in Australian gardens: Regenerative, native and resilient - Minimalist Gardener

 What changes most is not only the plant palette but the philosophy.
 Instead of sustaining a display through constant input, you begin building a system that strengthens itself.

 In a climate defined by variability, that shift is not simply aesthetic.
 It is practical, ecological and increasingly essential.
+Our maintenance guide by climate zone is a useful companion as the garden transitions and settles.

 Creating an Australian Wildlife Meadow in your own garden > News and Resources > Minimalist Gardener